 With supply low, and costs high, many of Asheville’s workers can no longer afford to live here.
 These are our musicians, artists, bartenders, and small business owners.
 And when they leave Asheville, we lose the diverse culture that makes this an incredible place to live.

-Rather than building more hotels or high-end condominiums that will serve as second homes for wealthy out-of-towners we need to responsibly increase the housing supply for our locals.
+I believe that housing is a basic human right, meaning everyone should have access to a safe and affordable place to live.
+Therefore, rather than building more hotels or high-end condominiums that will serve as second homes for wealthy out-of-towners we need to responsibly increase the housing supply for our locals.
 Here’s what I suggest:

 The City’s new Down Payment Assistance Program is an example of a great step aimed at increasing homeownership and financial stability.
 But we need to dramatically expand this program to include live-work units and to make it available to more people.